vipconsult/rpi-door-control/README.md

-# Access control app written in golang for Raspberry PI
+# Access control app with a visual 8X8 Led display written in golang for Raspberry PI
 *consist of a scanner reader and udp server listener*
   * The scanner scans an image and send the raw ASCII to an access control server for a check
   * The opener is an UDP server listener which will trigger a pin output based on a string received on the socket